Christmas typhoon leaves 28 dead, 12 missing in Philippines

 Provincial officials, army troops, police and volunteers spent Christmas away from home to tend to thousands of displaced residents in town gymnasiums and schools turned into emergency shelters.
 Many more people spent Christmas Eve, traditionally a time for family reunions, in bus terminals.

-More than 25,000 people were stranded in seaports across the central region and outlying provinces after the coast guard prohibited ferries and cargo ships from venturing into dangerously choppy waters.
-Dozens of international and domestic flights to and from the region were canceled, including two popular beach and surfing resorts.
+More than 25,000 people were stranded in sea ports across the central region and outlying provinces after the coast guard prohibited ferries and cargo ships from venturing into dangerously choppy waters.
+Dozens of international and domestic flights to and from the region were canceled, including to popular beach and surfing resorts.

 Phanfone, a Laotian word for animal, traveled along a path similar to that of Typhoon Haiyan, one of the most ferocious storms on record, which left more than 7,300 people dead and missing, flattened entire villages, swept ships inland and displaced more than 5 million people in the central Philippines in 2013.